 Beyond Plastic: A Broader Ban is Necessary

 While a partial ban on single-use plastic exists in Bengaluru, its scope is insufficient.
 The current regulations primarily focus on plastic bags below a specific thickness.
 However, the problem extends beyond just bags.
-Single-use paper products, often perceived as an eco-friendly alternative, contribute to deforestation due to increased paper production.
-Similarly, Styrofoam and aluminium foil packaging, although convenient, take a long time to decompose and release harmful chemicals into the environment.
+Due to increased paper production, single-use paper products, often perceived as an eco-friendly alternative, contribute to deforestation.
+Similarly, although convenient, Styrofoam and aluminium foil packaging take a long time to decompose and release harmful chemicals into the environment.

-A stricter ban should encompass a wider range of disposables, including:
+A stricter ban should encompass a broader range of disposables, including:

 By implementing a comprehensive ban, Bengaluru can demonstrate its commitment to environmental sustainability and become a leader in the fight against plastic pollution.